MicroEJ/docs/glossary.rst

 .. glossary::

    Add-On Library
-      A MicroEJ Add-On Library is a pure Java library that is implemented on top of one or more MicroEJ Foundation Libraries.
+      A MicroEJ Add-On Library is a pure managed code library.
+It runs over one or more MicroEJ Foundation Libraries.

    Application
-      A MicroEJ Application is a software program that runs on a MicroEJ-ready device.
-A MicroEJ Application is called a MicroEJ Standalone Application or a MicroEJ Sandboxed Application depending the way it is linked.
+      A MicroEJ Application is a software program that runs on a Powered by MicroEJ device.
+A MicroEJ Application can be a Standalone Application or Multi-Sandbox Application.

       Standalone Application
-            MicroEJ Standalone Application is a MicroEJ Application that is directly linked to the C code to produce a MicroEJ Firmware.
-It is edited using MicroEJ SDK.

-         Sandboxed Application
-            A MicroEJ Sandboxed Application is a MicroEJ Application that can run over a MicroEJ Multi-Sandbox Firmware.
-It can be linked either statically or dynamically.

-         System Application
-            A MicroEJ System Application is a MicroEJ Sandboxed Application that is statically linked to the MicroEJ Firmware, as it is part of the initial image and cannot be removed.
+         A MicroEJ Standalone Application is statically linked to one VEE platform, to form a Firmware that can be loaded to an electronic device.
+A standalone Application has one unique starting point (traditionally called "main").

-         Kernel Application
+      Multi-Sandbox Application
-            A MicroEJ Kernel Application is a MicroEJ Standalone Application that implements the ability to be extended to produce a MicroEJ Multi-Sandbox Firmware.
+         A MicroEJ Multi-Sandbox Application is a software component (often just named as "APP") that runs on a Multi-Sandbox VEE platform.
+Such applications are either statically or dynamically linked to the VEE.
+When statically linked, they are qualified as System (Multi-Sandbox) Application.
+A specific System Application is named "the kernel": the Kernel controls and manages the resources grants (cpu, memory, peripherals, etc...) of the other Applications that are managed by the Multi-Sandbox VEE.

    Architecture
-      A MicroEJ Architecture is a software package that includes the MicroEJ Core Engine port to a target instruction set and a C compiler, core MicroEJ Foundation Libraries (EDC, :ref:`[BON], [SNI], [KF] <esr-specifications>`) and the MicroEJ Simulator.
-MicroEJ Architectures are distributed either as evaluation or production version.
+      A MicroEJ Architecture is a software package that includes the MicroEJ Core IP (`MEJ32 core <https://developer.microej.com/mej32-embedded-runtime-architectures>`_) ported for a specific target ISA (instruction set architecture) combined with a specific ABI (application binary interface).
+It embeds the minimal set of MicroEJ Foundation Libraries (EDC, :ref:`[BON], [SNI], [KF] <esr-specifications>`), along with its Virtual Device.
+MicroEJ Architectures are distributed as evaluation or production version, and come with various configurations such as: (N) for standard, (T) for tiny, (K) for Multi-Sandbox.

-   Core Engine
-      MicroEJ Core Engine is a scalable runtime for resource-constrained embedded devices running on 32-bit microcontrollers or microprocessors.
-MicroEJ Core Engine allows devices to run multiple and mixed Java and C software applications.

    Firmware
-      A MicroEJ Firmware is the result of the binary link of a MicroEJ Standalone Application with a MicroEJ Platform.
-The firmware is a binary  program that can be programmed into the flash memory of a device.
+      A MicroEJ Firmware is monolithic sequence of 0 and 1 that can be run by a (or more) processor(s).
+A firmware is either executed in place when flashed in a MCU memory, or loaded into (RAM) memory before its execution by a MPU.

-         Mono-Sandbox Firmware
-            A MicroEJ Mono-Sandbox Firmware is a MicroEJ Firmware that implements an unmodifiable set of functions. (previously MicroEJ Single-app Firmware)

-         Multi-Sandbox Firmware
-            A MicroEJ Multi-Sandbox Firmware is a MicroEJ Firmware that implements the ability to be extended, by exposing a set of APIs and a memory space to link MicroEJ Sandboxed Applications. (previously MicroEJ Multi-app Firmware)

    Forge
-      MicroEJ Forge is a cloud server that manages MicroEJ software assets: Applications, Libraries, Virtual Devices,...
-It is based on JFrog Artifactory PRO.
-It is a white label product that is branded to the customers brand.
+      MICROEJ FORGE is a cloud service that holds and manages software assets: Applications, Libraries, Virtual Devices,… It is a white label product that is branded to the customers brand.
+MICROEJ FORGE is the technical component needed to build a community Applications Store.

    Foundation Library
-      A MicroEJ Foundation Library is a MicroEJ library that provides core runtime APIs or hardware-dependent functionality.
-It is often connected to underlying C low-level APIs.
+      A MicroEJ Foundation Library is a library that provides hardware-dependent functionalities.
+A Foundation Library provides doors to the "out-side" world, that is, to code that is not managed code by the VEE.

    Mock
-      A MicroEJ Mock is a mockup of a Board Support Package capability that mimics an hardware functionality for the MicroEJ Simulator.
+      A MicroEJ Mock mimics a physical peripheral that is not available (by default) on the Desktop machine that runs the Virtual Device.

    Module Manager
-      MicroEJ Module Manager downloads, installs and controls the consistency of all the dependencies and versions required to build and publish a MicroEJ asset.
-It is based on `Semantic Versioning <https://semver.org>`_ specification.
+      MicroEJ Module Manager (MMM) is a dependencies solver that validates the consistency of all the dependencies and versions required to build and publish an asset.
+Such build of an asset involves to download, to install, to link, to analyze, etc. based on semantic constraints specific to each asset.

-   Platform
-      A MicroEJ Platform is a software package integrating a C board support package (BSP, with or without RTOS), a MicroEJ Architecture, abstraction layers for the target Device, and its associated MicroEJ Mocks for the MicroEJ Simulator.
-It is edited using MicroEJ SDK.
+   Virtual Execution Environment (VEE) platform
+      A VEE platform is made of a MicroEJ Architecture and Libraries (Foundation and Add-on).
+MICROEJ SDK is the preferred tool to assemble a `MICROEJ VEE <https://developer.microej.com/microej-vee-virtual-execution-environment>`_: a trusted execution environment to safely run managed code.

    SDK
-      MicroEJ SDK allows MicroEJ Firmware developers to build a MicroEJ-ready device, by integrating a MicroEJ Architecture with both Java and C software on their device.

-   Simulator
-      MicroEJ Simulator allows running MicroEJ Applications on a target hardware simulator on the developer’s desktop computer.
-The MicroEJ Simulator runs one or more MicroEJ mock that mimics the hardware functionality.
-It enables developers to develop their MicroEJ Applications without the need of hardware.
+      `MICROEJ SDK <https://developer.microej.com/microej-sdk-software-development-kit>`_ features a wide range of powerful tools and libraries, built on Eclipse, to design custom VEE, software application or software components/libraries, using multiples languages such as C,Java,Javascript, XML, CSS, etc. It includes powerful compilers, debuggers and advanced code editor for a smooth and easy learning experience.

    Studio
-      MicroEJ Studio allows application developers to write a MicroEJ Sandboxed Application, run it on a Virtual Device, deploy it on a MicroEJ-ready device, and publish it to a MicroEJ Forge instance.
+      MICROEJ STUDIO allows developers to write portable (and potentially dynamically loadable) software component bundled as Multi-Sandboxed Application.
+MICROEJ STUDIO is for engineers that develop only managed code.
+It is a strict subset of MICROEJ SDK.
+MICROEJ STUDIO is often connected to a MICROEJ FORGE instance.

    Virtual Device
-      A MicroEJ Virtual Device is a software package that includes the simulation part of a MicroEJ Firmware: runtime, libraries and application(s).
-It can be run on any PC without the need of MicroEJ Studio.
-In case a MicroEJ Multi-Sandbox Firmware, it is also used for testing a MicroEJ Sandboxed Application in MicroEJ Studio.
+      A `Virtual Device <https://www.microej.com/product/vee>`_ runs on a Desktop: it is teh Digital twin of the VEE platform.
+It runs the same set of managed code and libraries run by a VEE.
+Mocks allow to simulate all the peripherals addressed by the VEE: displays, connectivity, sensors, etc. A Virtual Device is an true managed binary code accurate simulator.

 ..
    | Copyright 2008-2020, MicroEJ Corp.
 Content in this space is free